 - Subscribe to receive a free low FODMAP cookbook

 This episode is brought to you by Higher Dose, whose sauna blanket is my new self-care obsession.
 The blanket has all the benefits of a normal infrared sauna—the detoxification, the increase in blood flow and circulation, and the lowering of cortisol levels—but in a much more compact package that you use every day at home.
 I’ve been using it 3x a week and have noticed a huge improvement in my mood, sleep, skin, and general inflammation.
 My face and body feel less bloated and puffy, and my pants are even fitting better.
-For more information and a special discount visit higherdose.com and use code SIBO100 for $100 off.
+For more information and a special discount visit higherdose.com and use SIBO15 to get 15% off site-wide ($89 value off the blanket!).
 Wishing you all a very sweet and sweaty holiday season!

 Disclaimer: The information in this podcast does not provide medical advice, professional diagnosis, opinion, or treatment.
 The information discussed is for educational purposes only and is not a substitute for medical or professional care.